-Somewhere in a data center rack in Las Vegas, there used to be a Mac Mini that was the entire iMessage infrastructure for Lindy.ai.
+Somewhere in a data center rack in Las Vegas, there's a Mac Mini that used to be the entire iMessage infrastructure for Lindy.ai.
 It had a paired iPhone.
 It had an Apple account.
-It was running a Swift daemon that monitored a SQLite WAL (write-ahead log) file and injected messages through Private Frameworks in ways Apple definitely didn't intend.
-We built it, rewrote it, and then deleted everything and replaced it with an API call.
+It was running a Swift daemon that monitored a SQLite database and injected messages through Private Frameworks in ways Apple definitely didn't intend.
+We built it.
+We rewrote it.
+Then we deleted everything and replaced it with an API call.
 Three complete rewrites in one month.
+This is the story of all three being the right call.

 To send a text message programmatically, you call Twilio's REST API.
 To send a WhatsApp message, you call Meta's Business API.
 Telegram, same thing.
 These are platforms that want developers building on them.
 They publish docs, hand out API keys, and charge you per message.